 Business benefits of Professional voicemail and mobile etiquette

-Johnson continued by detailing the most significant benefits that businesses can see from obtaining professional voice solutions such as AccessDirect’s hosted PBX phone service with professional voicemail capabilities for small and medium businesses.
+Johnson continued by detailing the importance of professional voicemail capabilities for small and medium businesses.
+Proper business voicemail etiquette is enhanced by a professional voice solution like AccessDirect’s hosted PBX phone service.
 Voicemail systems are essential for providing an optimal customer experience, as callers can leave messages detailing their particular queries or concerns if they should happen to call at a time when the person has stepped away from the phone.
 Even though customers may be greeted with a recorded message, it is still a human voice, which is considered to be more pleasant than more removed communication modes.

 “A lot of you may wonder about the difference between an answering machine and a voicemail system,” Johnson wrote.
 “Answering machines also have a personal touch and it can take calls anytime.
 The main and most convincing difference is the accessibility.
 Voicemail messages can be accessed anytime and anywhere.
 You don’t have to be physically close to a machine to get your message.
 This is very helpful for business owners as they can hear voicemail messages even when at home or out of the country.”